embreymorton/CS-Grad-Tracker/README.md

 Currently used only to store test excel files, was used in the past for storing pdfs/documents for student objects, as mongo does not handle pdfs well.

+### Overview
+For example, app.js defines a route as app.use("/course", require("./routes/course"));
+This is causing routes/course.js to handle all requests for csgrad.cs.unc.edu/course* (* being anything after course). routes/course.js has a route: router.get("/", course.get) with "course" being the exported controllers/CourseController.js file, then whenever a user navigates to csgrad.cs.unc.edu/course, CourseController.js's function "get" will handle the request and serve the view file views/course/index.ejs.